-a. promote research, coordination and professional learning that leads to the development of age-appropriate and grade-appropriate programming and resources in Ethnic Studies that are integrated into all Curriculum Content areas in Section 2120.5 of this Manual and that are responsive to the developmental needs of all students, Pre-Kindergarten through Grade 12; and b. create systems for regularly, systematically, and continuously evaluating a school district's performance in attaining the above goals.
+- a) promote research, coordination and professional learning that leads to the development of age-appropriate and grade-appropriate programming and resources in Ethnic Studies that are integrated into all Curriculum Content areas in Section 2120.5 of this Manual and that are responsive to the developmental needs of all students, pre-kindergarten through grade 12; and - b) create systems for regularly, systematically, and continuously evaluating a SU/SD's performance in attaining the above goals.

-When undertaking this policy work, school boards and school leadership shall engage with the communities they serve; and seek input and guidance through a process that includes the voices and experiences of students, parents/legal guardians and other community members who are often underrepresented in this work and in school decision-making.
+When undertaking this policy work, school boards and school leadership shall engage with the communities they serve and seek input and guidance through a process that includes the diverse voices and experiences of students, parents/legal guardians and other community members who are often underrepresented in this work and in school decision-making.

 2120.7.
-GRADUATION REQUIREMENTS.
+Graduation Requirements.

-A student meets the requirements for graduation when the student demonstrates evidence of proficiency in the curriculum outlined in 2120.5, and completion of any other requirements specified by the local board of the school attended by the student.
+A student meets the requirements for graduation when the student demonstrates evidence of proficiency in the curriculum content outlined in 2120.5, and completion of any other requirements specified by the local board of the school attended by the student.